ignat980/Youtube-Extension-Suite/README.md

 This is an extension for [YouTube](https://www.youtube.com).
 It is meant to be like the Reddit Extension Suite, like with cool options and stuff :D

-Since [YouTube Magic]() may stop working, I wanted to start this project.
+Since [Magic Actions](https://chrome.google.com/webstore/detail/magic-actions-for-youtube/abjcfabbhafbcdfjoecdgepllmpfceif) may stop working, I wanted to start this project.

 ###Current features:
 None right now :(